ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

     primary_role="7"

-This parameter allows you to specify the primary role to assign the new member, overrideing the default member setting.
+This parameter allows you to specify the primary role to assign the new member, overriding the default member setting.

 ### `primary_role=`

     primary_role="6"

 The primary role that will be assigned to registered member.
-If omited, the default role will be assigned.
+If omitted, the default role will be assigned.

 ### `error_handling="inline"`
     error_handling="inline"

 This parameter allows you to use inline errors in your registration form.
-The errors can be displayed using `{error:field_name}` name where `field_name` would need to be replaced with the name of the field that has error, as used to compose the form.
+The errors can be displayed using the `{error:field_name}` tag where `field_name` would need to be replaced with the name of the field that has an error, as used to compose the form.

 ## Form Inputs
-NOTE: Be sure to include the required Javascript and CSS to use the native [Password Validation](member/password-validation.md).
+NOTE: Be sure to include the required JavaScript and CSS to use the native [Password Validation](member/password-validation.md).

 ### Email